glue-lab/sqldeps/README.md

 ## API Keys / Configuration

 You'll need to set up API keys for your chosen LLM provider.
-Create a `.env` file in your project root (see the provided `.env.example`):
+Create a `.env` file in your project root:

 ```
 # LLM API Keys